 - Specifier to perform search only in fields: title only.

-A type of scientific work.
-A member of the closed set of ÜberResearch source cores
+A member of the set of Dimensions source cores.

 See Supported data for a comprehensive list of supported sources.